Advocating for Academic Veterinary Medicine

 Member Institution Economic Impact Information

-A number of AAVMC member institutions have developed infographics and other materials which demonstrate the critical role academic veterinary medicine plays in agricultural productivity, public health, and economic development in the states they serve.
+A number of AAVMC member institutions have developed infographics and other materials that demonstrate the critical role academic veterinary medicine plays in agricultural productivity, public health, and economic development in the states they serve.

 University of Pennsylvania School of Veterinary Medicine